-Poetry submissions are now OPEN for the 2021 Michigan Writers Cooperative Press Chapbook Contest!
+Submissions are now OPEN for the 2024 Michigan Writers Cooperative Press Chapbook Contest!

 Please review our guidelines below before making your submission.

-To enter the MWCP chapbook contest, you must be a current member of Michigan Writers, Inc. who has not been the sole or a primary author of a literary book published by any type of press, including the MWCP.
+To enter the MWCP chapbook contest, you must be a current member of Michigan Writers, Inc. who has not been the sole or a primary author of a full-length literary book published by any type of press, including the MWCP.
+Authors of chapbooks published through presses other than Michigan Writers Cooperative Press are eligible to enter.
 This means, for example, if you have authored a culinary textbook and want to publish in a literary genre, you may submit a manuscript to MWCP.
-However, if you have a previously published book in a literary genre (e.g. a book of poetry with a commercial press), you are not eligible to enter the contest.
+However, if you have a previously published full-length book in a literary genre (e.g. a book of poetry with a commercial press), you are not eligible to enter the contest.

 - You were one of a several contributors to an edited collection.

 - You have a chapbook published through a press other than MWCP.